Teesdale Way Section 8 (Gainford to Darlington)

 Introduction

-Section 8 of the Teesdale Way links the village of Gainford to the outskirts of the sprawling borough town of Darlington within the ceremonial county of Durham.
-Pleasant villages with inviting pubs and cafes neatly punctuate this section.
-The walking is easy and the landscape consists of narrow river terraces with limestone bluffs smoothed by glacial drift, as evidenced by the small boulders and rocks which abound, particularly after Piercebridge.
-Alder, oak, ash and willow are found along the banks of the river which begins to meander noticeably.
+Section 8 of the Teesdale Way links the village of Gainford to the outskirts of the ever expanding borough town of Darlington, both within the ceremonial county of Durham.
+Pleasant villages with welcoming pubs and cafes punctuate this section.
+The walking is easy on narrow river terraces, where Permian limestone bluffs have been smoothed by glacial drift, on a section of the river where quarrying for aggregates (sand and gravel) has featured periodically.
+Tree species consisting typically of alder, oak, ash, sycamore, horse chestnut, sweet chestnut and willow proliferate as the river – downstream from High Coniscliffe – begins to meander noticeably.

 Stats at a Glance